nullquant/ComfyUI-BrushNet/README.md

 ## Notes

-Unfortunately, due to the nature of ComfyUI code some nodes are not compatible with these, since we are trying to patch the same ComfyUI's functions.
+Unfortunately, due to the nature of BrushNet code some nodes are not compatible with these, since we are trying to patch the same ComfyUI's functions.

 List of known uncompartible nodes.